 Among the different types of logos, why choose a contemporary design?
-But, before we find out, let’s understand what a contemporary logo is.
+Before we find out, let’s understand what a contemporary logo is.
 Contemporary logo design is the genre that is identified by simplicity, clean lines, and delicate sophistication.

 Contemporary logos are modern, sleek, fresh, and minimalistic.
 It is a good blend of classic and trendy.
-Thanks to increased use in white space, it has an open-space feel, reduced colors, and somewhat flattened elements.
+Thanks to the increased use of white space, it has an open-space feel, as well as reduced colors and somewhat flattened elements.

 Why a Contemporary Logo?